mauveferret/ISInCa/Readme.md

 All distributions can be both visualised with the embedded `JFreeChart` plotter and saved locally as the conventional "*.txt" text file.
-All data is available for different combinations of particles (scattered - B, sputtered - S, implanted - I , transmitted - T  and displaced - D).
+All data is available for different combinations of particles (scattered - B, sputtered - S, implanted - I , transmitted particles of the initial beam - T, transmitted particles of the target - R,  and displaced - D).
 You should take into account, that the number of available types of particles depends on the specific code.
 As example, `SDTrimSP` supports all types, `Scatter` only B,S and I.
 An opportunity for combining results of different calculations is also presented.